 At Tides Edge Detox, we offer treatment for depression and alcohol.
 This includes a range of treatment options, including medical detox programs, to help you break the dependency on alcohol.
 We then offer evidence-based therapy, such as cognitive-behavioral therapy, to help you learn how to control your thoughts.
 Because we offer medical support, we help improve the chemical imbalance depression creates safely.

 We also offer holistic treatment, including yoga therapy programs and group support programs.
 You’ll get one-on-one treatment from your addiction counselor as well.
 All of this together can empower your health and recovery for mind and body.

 You can’t manage depression and alcohol abuse alone.
 You don’t need to either.
-At Tides Edge Detox, we offer a comprehensive treatment plan designed to help you take back your life from mental health disorders.
+At Tides Edge Detox, we offer a comprehensive treatment plan to help you take back your life from mental health disorders.
 If you’re struggling now, our team is here to listen to you and provide you with support from detox through therapy.
 Contact us to get immediate help when you call 866.723.3127 today.